John Sell Cotman was a nineteenth century artist known for his use of watercolours

 1819: Wrote “Sepulchral Brasses in Norfolk and Suffolk”.

-1822: Plates for Dawson Turner’s “Architectural Antiquities of Normandy”.
+1822: He created plates for Dawson Turner’s book “Architectural Antiquities of Normandy”.

 1834: Cotman became Professor of Drawing at Kings College, London through the offices of Lady Palgrave, Dawson Turner’s daughter.